Come meet Doménikos Theotekópoulos and his great altarpiece Pentecostés!

 When he outstayed his welcome in Rome and got fewer commissions – he criticized Michelangelo for lacking artistic talent no less – he moved to Spain.
 There he spent the rest of his life in Toledo, where, apparently, he felt at home.
 The city, being a religious hotspot, spoke to him, and he painted his best works there, often depicting religious scenes and figures.

-The only painting showing in this exhibition is the altar piece Pentecostés, which is not to be photographed, by the way!
+The only painting showing in this exhibition is the altarpiece Pentecostés, which is not to be photographed, by the way!
 You’ll find a lot of information about the painter, his work, his influence, and his legacy.
-In addition to that, there is a 5-to-10-minute film on him, “El Greco: An Artist’s Odyssee“.
-It is narrated by Academy Award winning actor Adrian Brody (talking about cross-overs in art!).
+In addition to that, there is a 5-to-10-minute film on him, “El Greco: An Artist’s Odyssey“.
+It is narrated by Academy Award-winning actor Adrian Brody (talking about cross-overs in art!).
 You get to understand the connection through time between different artists as well as an insight into the era El Greco worked in.

-In addition to the exhibition there is an evening concert on March 17th with high lights from the flamenco opera El Greco de Toledo by composer and guitar virtuoso Eric Vaarzon Morel, with the cooperation of a violinist, a mezzo-soprano, and a flamenco dancer.
+In addition to this Art exhibition, there is an evening concert on March 17th with high lights from the flamenco opera El Greco de Toledo by composer and guitar virtuoso Eric Vaarzon Morel, with the cooperation of a violinist, a mezzo-soprano, and a flamenco dancer.
 And there are two lectures by experts on El Greco, one on February 25th and one on April 8th, both Saturdays.